 See, we tested it.
 Check out the (improvised) evidence.

-(Note: We tried to do this fact-check scientifically, but the Reserve Bank would not divulge the thickness of their notes “for security reasons”, Charlotte Visagie in the bank’s currency management department told Africa Check.)
+(Note: We tried to do this fact-check scientifically, but the Reserve Bank would not divulge the thickness of South Africa’s bank notes “for security reasons”, Charlotte Visagie in the bank’s currency management department told Africa Check.)

 |Fact-checking can be fun!